-&lt;sup>2 See also ECHA's list of approved substances.
+2 See also ECHA's list of approved substances.

-See ECHA's "Q&As: advice for companies on making disinfectants available on the EU/EEA market", Version 2.0, 1 April 2020.
+3 See ECHA's "Q&As: advice for companies on making disinfectants available on the EU/EEA market", Version 3.0, 18 May 2020.

-- (iii) Where not all the active substances in a biocidal product have already been approved at the EU level but (some) are still under review, national rules on disinfectants apply.
+(iii) Where not all the active substances in a biocidal product have already been approved at the EU level but (some) are still under review, national rules on disinfectants apply.
 These are the "transitional" regimes, which apply as long as active substances are being reviewed under the EU review programme for active substances.
 The Article 55(1) BPR derogation procedure does not apply in these circumstances.
-A relatively small number of active substances are approved under the BPR, which may create supply challenges especially in times of particular danger to public health. - (iv) Where one or more active substances in a product are non-approved, i.e. subject to a Commission non-approval Decision, Member States have not applied Article 55(1).

-ARTICLE 55(1) DEROGATIONS EXPLAINED: 180 + 550 DAYS

-National derogations from the normal authorisation procedure may be granted for a period not exceeding 180 days.
-These are at the sole discretion of each Member State.
-They are not decided upon by the European Commission or ECHA.
-Article 55(1) does not allow for EU-wide derogations to be granted to disinfectants.
-Although ECHA and the Commission play no role in the initial granting of derogations, national derogations are notified to other authorities and the Commission.
-The current state of notifications is included in the table in Appendix 1.
-The notifications may encourage national authorities of other countries to take similar approaches, through knowledge sharing, but do not formally compel them to do so.

-An extension may be granted, for a period not exceeding 550 days.
-This is granted by the Commission.
+4 A relatively small number of active substances are approved under the BPR 5 , which may create supply challenges - especially in times of particular danger to public health. (iv) Where one or more active substances in a product are non- approved, i.e. subject to a Commission non-approval Decision, Member States have not applied Article 55(1).
+National granted f of each Commiss to be gran role in the other aut included authoritie 55(1) DEROGATIONS EXPLAINED: $180 + 550$ DAYS derogations from the normal authorisation procedure may be for a period not exceeding 180 days.
+These are at the sole discretion Member State.
+They are not decided upon by the European ion or ECHA.
+6 Article 55(1) does not allow for EU-wide derogations need to disinfectants.
+Although ECHA and the Commission play no e initial granting of derogations, national derogations are notified to horities and the Commission.
+The current state of notifications is in the table in Appendix 1 .
+The notifications may encourage national es of other countries to take similar approaches, through knowledge but do not formally compel them to do so. granted The Com national means tha an extens adopted ision may be granted, for a period not exceeding 550 days.
+This is by the Commission.
 Conditions may be attached to these extensions.
-The Commission can only act where it receives a reasoned request from the national competent authority who originally granted the derogation.
-This means that if you benefit from a derogation you may have to raise the need for an extension directly with competent national authorities.
-Extensions are adopted by a procedure involving the Standing Committee on Biocidal Products, an EU committee of Member State experts in which all Member
+It is is the competent authority who originally granted the derogation.
+This is at if you benefit from a derogation you may have to raise the need for sion directly with competent national authorities.
+Extensions are by a procedure involving the Standing Committee on Biocidal an EU committee of Member State experts in which all Member

-In practice, some countries' derogations appear to cover both approved and substances still being reviewed even though they refer to Article 55(1) of the BPR.
+4 In practice, some countries' derogations appear to cover both approved and substances still being reviewed even though they refer to Article 55(1) of the BPR.

-The Review Programme is a Commission work programme for reviewing all existing biocidal active substances.
+5 The Review Programme is a Commission work programme for reviewing all existing biocidal active substances.
 The programme was set up under the Biocidal Products Directive and continues under the BPR.
 Only 30% of active substances in Product Types (PT) 1 and 2 have been through the review Programme.
 See "Progress of the review programme of existing active substances under Article 89 of the BPR", CA-Feb20-Doc.5.1 for 87th CA Meeting.

-&lt;sup>6 ECHA stated on 3 April that it will not develop a centralised submission system for applications covering individual countries.
+6 ECHA stated on 3 April that it will not develop a centralised submission system for applications covering individual countries.